🏠 Home

 Dec.
 2024

 This post covers the foundational and advanced topics of multilayer perceptron (MLP), the most basic building block of all deep learning models, including transformers.
 The main material I referred to is [1].
 Before diving into MLP, I first discuss the insights of why deep learning achieves way better performance than traditional statistical and ML models.
 The insights are based on the limitations of traditional models discussed in [ML basis].
 (1) High model capacity: this is the most obvious reason.
-Deep neural networks by design is easier to scale than traditional models such as SVM, CRF, HMM, which enables them to learn more complex data and handle more complex learning tasks (as learnability is propotional to model capacity).
-Additionally, deep neural networks support model parallel, enabling more efficient training when models are large.
-For example, tree-based models can also go very large by keeping adding more sub-tree layers.
-However, it does not support parallel training, making the computational cost increasing quadratically as the model becomes larger.
-(2) Recall that traditional ML models rely on the local consistency and smoothness assumption, which is often time invalid in high dimensional spaces.
-Deep neural networks (DNNs) have a hierarchical structure where the lower layer learns small subspaces and the higher layers learns the relations and abstractions of different small subspaces.
+Deep neural networks by design are easier to scale than traditional models such as SVM, CRF, HMM, which enables them to learn more complex data and handle more complex learning tasks (as learnability is proportional to model capacity).
+Additionally, deep neural networks support model parallelism, enabling more efficient training when models are large.
+For example, tree-based models can also go very large by continuously adding more sub-tree layers.
+However, they do not support parallel training, making the computational cost increase quadratically as the model becomes larger.
+(2) Recall that traditional ML models rely on the local consistency and smoothness assumption, which is often invalid in high dimensional spaces.
+Deep neural networks (DNNs) have a hierarchical structure where the lower layers learn small subspaces and the higher layers learn the relations and abstractions of different small subspaces.
 As a result, DNNs can learn part of subspaces and generalize to others, which enables them to learn and represent high-D spaces with fewer data samples required.
-A counterexample is the K-NN classifier, where the relationship between each K group of samples are not modeled and the model cannot generalize well.
+A counterexample is the K-NN classifier, where the relationship between each K group of samples is not modeled and the model cannot generalize well.

 Table of Content